pivotal/docs-tap/install-general.md

-# Installing Part I: prerequisites, EULA, and CLI
+# Installing part I: prerequisites, EULA, and CLI

 This document describes the first part of the installation process for Tanzu Application Platform: